The Happily Ever After of Sustainable Businesses (IV) – Consumer Readiness for a Circular Economy

-A couple of months ago, we touched briefly upon the concept of a circular economy (check out part I and part II if you haven’t already) and the 5 Rs that allow us to achieve this in various ways: Recycle, Rebuild & Renew, Reuse & Resell, Refurbish and fix, and Rent.
+Before getting into the consumer readiness, let’s quickly recap upon the concept of a circular economy.
+(Check out our introductory articles: part I and part II if you haven’t already).
+The 5 Rs that allow us to achieve this in various ways are: Recycle, Rebuild & Renew, Reuse & Resell, Refurbish and fix, and Rent.

-In this and the next post we are going to explore the readiness of our society in taking onboard this way of living, and where some opportunities may lie.
+In this and the next post we are going to explore the consumer readiness in taking onboard this way of living, and where some opportunities may lie.

 One of the most direct ways of achieving a circular economy is to ensure longevity of a specific item through reselling it or repairing it.
 The European Commission published a report in 2018 titled Behavioural Study on Consumers’ Engagement in the Circular Economy.
 A few key insights gave us a glimpse of opportunities in this area.